whoyaho/coding-test/Readme.md

 This repository contains **TypeScript** code that implements a simple game logic where you can move a ball using the keyboard.

 ---

+## Before you start

+Please fork or clone this repository to create your own assignment github repository.

+You may create it as a private repository.

 ## 🛠 Installation and Execution